 The 1980 invention of the first-ever Local Area Network – also known as LAN

-It was the first-ever LAN in the world with 420 microcomputers connections.
+It was the first-ever LAN in the world with 420 microcomputer connections.

-The EU had two systems installed: one in Strasbourg (France), and the second, four months later, in Luxembourg.
+The EU had two systems installed: one in Strasbourg (France), and the second, four months later, in Luxemburg.

 See Wikipedia on the European Parliament voting system.